Glazed linen: the noble fabric of the modern boubou

 • Durability: Linen is one of the most resistant natural fibers.
 A glazed linen boubou improves with age.

 • Embroidery support: The density of glazed linen provides a perfect base for hand embroidery.
-Silk, gold, and cotton threads anchor firmly to it.
+Silk, gold, and cotton threads anchor securely.

 • Eco-responsibility: Linen is a natural fiber that requires little water and pesticides to grow.